tasket/wyng-backup/README.md

 Troubleshooting notes
 ---

-* Sessions may be added seemingly out of order if the system's local time shifts substantially, such as when moving between time zones.
-This will show up in `list` output, for example, because most functions are done in natural sequence.
-The selection of date-time ranges (i.e. for `prune`) is also affected as the start time is scanned from the beginning of the session list while the end time is scanned backwards from the last entry; if this results in undesired selections, its possible to nail down the precisely desired range by observing the output of `list volumename` and using exact date-times from the listing.
+* Sessions may be listed seemingly out of order if the system's local time shifts substantially between backups, such as when moving between time zones.
+If this results in undesired selections with `--session` parameters, its possible to nail down the precisely desired range by observing the output of `list volumename` and using exact date-times from the listing.

 ### Encryption options